-The Kirkuk Journal of Medical Sciences is the current title of a peer-reviewed, open-access journal originally established in 2013 under the name Journal of Kirkuk Medical College.
-It retained its original name until 2020 and was rebranded in 2021 to better reflect its broader scientific scope.
+The Kirkuk Journal of Medical Sciences (KJMS) is a peer-reviewed, open-access journal published by the University of Kirkuk, Iraq.
+The journal was established in 2013 under the title Journal of Kirkuk Medical College and was renamed in 2021 to reflect its broader scientific and medical scope.

 The Kirkuk Journal of Medical Sciences, based in Kirkuk City, Iraq, is published by the University of Kirkuk.
 It operates fully open access in accordance with the BOAI definition, allowing users to read, download, copy, distribute, print, search, link to full-text articles, or use them for any lawful purpose, without requiring prior permission from the publisher or authors.